 The reasons for imposing a subjective intent requirement to true threat prosecutions apply with at least as much-if not more-force to online speech as to offline speech.
-Online speakers often have less information about, and less control over, the composition of the audience who will see communication.
+See e.g., John Villasenor, Technology and the Role of Intent in Constitutionally Protected Expression, 39 Harv.
+J. L. & Pub.
+Pol'v 631, 673-74 (2016)("[T]he greater potential decontextualization given all the technological changes since 1997 creates even more of a need to consider intent when prosecuting allegedly unlawful expression.").
+Online speakers often have less information about, and less control over, the composition of the audience who will see a communication.
 A message posted to a publicly accessible social media website or mailing list is potentially viewable by anyone with an Internet connection anywhere in the world.
-A speaker might post a statement online intending it to reach a relatively small number of people, even though it could foreseeably be read-and understood very differently-by a much broader audience.
-As the size of a speaker's foreseeable audience grows, the risk that some member of that audience would reasonably perceive a statement as a threat increases.
+A speaker might post a statement online intending it to reach a relatively small number of people, even though it could be read-and understood very differently-by a much broader audience.
+16 As the size of a speaker's